Pjaerr/Findr/README.md

 5. In the same file, ensure your list of allowed origins includes 'http://localhost:3000' (this is your frontend)
 6. Rename your `example.env` to just `.env`
 7. Inside of the /backend folder Run `npm start` to start the backend.
 You can see if this is working by visiting `http://localhost:3001`
+8. Inside of the /frontend/src/utils folder, modify the `getPlaces` function so that the url points to your locally running backend (`http://localhost:3001`)
-8. Inside of the /frontend folder, run `npm run dev` to start the frontend.
+9. Inside of the /frontend folder, run `npm run dev` to start the frontend.
 You can also run `npm run build` followed by `npm start` to run the production build.

 #### Contributing